 According to Oxford Languages, the philosophical definition of holism is: ‘the theory that parts of a whole are in intimate interconnection, such that they cannot exist independently of the whole, or cannot be understood without reference to the whole, which is thus regarded as greater than the sum of its parts.
 Holism is often applied to mental states, language, and ecology.’

 Oxford Languages also offer a medical definition of holism: ‘the treating of the whole person, taking mental and social factors into account, rather than just the physical symptoms of a disease.’

 Holistic thinking requires that you give attention to contexts and relationships in any given situation.
 It considers the interplay of various elements within a situation that can influence that situation’s outcome.

-For example, the holistic thinker would notice that a group meeting that’s not going well might have something to do with the relationship between coworker X and coworker Y, rather than the group’s capabilities as a whole.
+For example, the holistic thinker will notice that a group meeting that’s not going well may have something to do with the relationship between team member X and member Y, rather than the group’s capabilities as a whole.